nikypopov/ml-dl/Super-Res-MRI-Project/README.md

 # Super-Res-MRI-Project
 ## Abstract

-In this project, we aim to enhance the quality and clarity of MRI brain scans using state-of-the-art super-resolution techniques.
-We propose two distinct approaches:
+In this project, we worked to implement 2 deep learning archtiectures to for super resolution of low-res MRI images and compared the results of 2 different implemntations.
+I was responsible for the modified CNN model, as outline by approach 2 below.
+This repository contains only the code for the CNN model.
+For the *Modified Super Res Diffusion Model* see the links at the bottom of this readme.

 1. **Modified SRDiff Model with Diffusion:** We leverage a modified super-resolution model with a diffusion component, tailored for enhancing MRI images.
 This approach combines the "one-to-many" mapping capabilities of the SRDiff model with innovative regularization techniques from MR Image Denoising.